kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

      - Something is wrong with your connection./The API URL is invalid./The Suite API is not available.
      - Check with your IT support why you cannot reach the API (e.g. if the traffic is blocked by your firewall.)/Check your access information again./Please try again later.

-If you have tried the suggested solutions without success, then please contact your Account Manager.
+If you have tried the suggested solutions without success, then please contact Emarsys Support.

 Check the Response
 ^^^^^^^^^^^^^^^^^^